 Here are a few tips which may answer some of your questions.

-You need to be planning ahead and asking the schools on your shortlist about bursaries at least two years in advance of your child’s proposed start date.
+‘The early bird catches the worm.
+You need to be planning and asking the schools on your shortlist about bursaries at least two years in advance of your child’s proposed start date.
 Schools budget carefully for their bursary funds well in advance, so they are far less likely to have funds left to allocate to your child if you approach them at the last minute.

+Use contacts within the independent sector to offer to support your applications.
 In addition to those offered by senior schools, many prep schools offer bursaries for children who they feel will benefit in terms of educational opportunity and who will contribute fully to the life of the school.
 Not just on the academic front, but also in music, sport, drama or The Arts.
 Securing a bursary for your child to attend a prep school may well mean you will have the support of your prep school head in finding and securing a bursary for a place at your chosen independent senior school.

-I once had a parent say to me that they did not see any point in leaving a cash inheritance to their son as they felt with a good education; he should be encouraged to make his own way in life.
-With this in mind, they had decided to invest his financial inheritance in his education, to give him what they believed to be the best possible foundation on which to build his own financial future.
+Can the family help?
+I once had a parent say to me that they did not see any point in leaving a cash inheritance to their son as they felt with a good education; he should be encouraged to make his way in life.
+With this in mind, they had decided to invest his financial inheritance in his education, to give him what they believed to be the best possible foundation on which to build his financial future.
 With this in mind, do you have sources of financial inheritance for example grandparents who would be able to assist with the fees?
 It is always worth asking, as schools will be unlikely to award you a bursary if their means testing process highlights that there is a potential source of financial support from relatives.

+If at first, you don’t succeed, try, try and try again!
 Be persistent and keep asking as your child progresses through their school career.
-Financial circumstances do change, especially in the current volatile job market, so if you suddenly fall upon hard times and are struggling to meet the fees commitment that you have already made, discuss this with the school to see if they are able to assist in any way.
+Financial circumstances do change, especially in the current volatile job market, so if you suddenly fall upon hard times and are struggling to meet the fee commitment that you have already made, discuss this with the school to see if they can assist in any way.